g-andrade/locus/README.md

     more quickly achieve readiness on future launches of the database loader
-  - Until a HTTP database loader achieves readiness, download attempts are made every minute; once readiness is achieved (either from cache or network), this interval increases to every 6 hours.
+  - Until a HTTP database loader achieves readiness, download attempts are made, on average, every minute; once readiness is achieved (either from cache or network), this interval increases to an average of 6 hours.
 These can be tweaked using the `pre_readiness_update_period` and `post_readiness_update_period` loader settings (in milliseconds.)
   - When downloading from a HTTPS URL, the remote certificate will be authenticated against a [list of known Certificate Authorities](https://github.com/certifi/erlang-certifi) and